 - When identifying entities, select the Labels tab.
 Search for a label by name, or select a label from the list of categories.

-You can also create alert conditions directly within the context of what you are monitoring with New Relic Infrastructure.
+You can also create conditions directly within the context of what you are monitoring with Infrastructure.

 - Infrastructure conditions

-You can create alert conditions for your resources directly in Infrastructure.
+You can create conditions for your resources directly in Infrastructure.